celariss/flutter_heating_control_app/README.md

 - Manage schedules

 ## TODO
-- Add multi-language support (+ translate in english)
-- Add comments in code !
+- Add setting to choose the first day of week
 - Add auto-tests

 ## Tech and dependencies